Ciaran O'Driscoll: Work

-His work has featured in special Irish issues of European literary journals and anthologized on several occasions.
+His work has been featured in special Irish issues of European literary journals and anthologized on several occasions.

 Eamon Grennan, writing in The Irish Times, called him "a poet in confident possession and exercise of his craft.
 [His] poems do what good poems should do, widening and deepening the world for the rest of us."

 According to the critic Michael S. Begnal, reviewing O'Driscoll's The Speaking Trees, "his poems often conjure dream-like or visionary states...
 His language is clear and deliberate but describes a bizarre or surreal subject matter."

 O'Driscoll's poems have been translated into many languages, including French, German, Irish, Italian, Hungarian, Russian, Scots Gaelic, Serbo-Croat, Slovenian, and Spanish.
 His awards for poetry include a Bursary in Literature from the Irish Arts Council (1983), the James Joyce Literary Millennium Prize (1989), and the Patrick and Katherine Kavanagh Fellowship in Poetry (2000).
 His poem ‘Please Hold’ (featured in Forward's anthology Poems of the Decade) has become a set text for A-Level English Literature.